bioidiap/bob.measure/doc/guide.rst

 Methods in the :py:mod:`bob.measure` module can help you to quickly and easily evaluate error for multi-class or binary classification problems.
-If you are not yet familiarized with aspects of performance evaluation, we recommend the following papers for an overview of some of the methods implemented.
+If you are not yet familiarized with aspects of performance evaluation, we recommend the following papers and book chapters for an overview of some of the implemented methods.

 * Bengio, S., Keller, M., Mariéthoz, J. (2004). `The Expected Performance Curve`_.
 International Conference on Machine Learning ICML Workshop on ROC